jordanbecker1/jordanbecker1/README.md

 - 👋 Hi, I’m @jordanbecker1

--I am in my final year of college at American University
+-I am a recent graduate from American University with a Bachelor of Science in Computer Science

 - Experience with Python, SQL, Java, C, and Assembly Language through high-level lessons taught at American University.